cozy/cozy-stack/docs/files.md

 ### PATCH /files/:file-id and PATCH /files/metadata

-Both endpoints can be used to update the metadata of a file or folder, or to rename/move it.
-The difference is the first one uses an id to identify the file/folder to update, and the second one uses the path.
+Both endpoints can be used to update the metadata of a file or directory, or to rename/move it.
+The difference is the first one uses an id to identify the file/directory to update, and the second one uses the path.

-The parent relationship can be updated to move a file or folder.
+The parent relationship can be updated to move a file or directory.

 #### HTTP headers

-It's possible to send the `If-Match` header, with the previous revision of the file/folder (optional).
+It's possible to send the `If-Match` header, with the previous revision of the file/directory (optional).

 #### Request